top of page

 • The signer promises the information is true

-• False statements may result in penalties
+• False statements may carry legal consequences

-Common Types of Affidavits in Florida
+Common Types of Affidavits

-Affidavits are used across many industries and situations.
+Affidavits are used in many situations, including:

 • Affidavit of residency